 When I was a child, I spent many of my summers on the island of Borkum, in the German North Sea.
 My parents took my brother and me there every year, and I always loved coming back.

 While we didn’t always have perfect summer weather on Borkum, we found many things to do.
 On sunny days, we would build sandcastles and chase crabs on the beach.

 My parents always rented a beach tent.
 These colourful tents, which also come in a variety that resembles a giant wicker chair, are famous all along the German North Sea Coast.
-My brother and I would build a wall around the tent to “mark our territory”, though, by the end of three weeks, we’d usually have trampled it so much that it was barely recognisable anymore.
+My brother and I would build a wall around the tent to “mark our territory”, though, by the end of three weeks, we’d usually have trampled it so much that it was barely recognizable anymore.

 On rainy days, we’d splash around in an indoor saltwater pool or try drinking salt water mixed with orange juice.
 Supposedly, it has healing properties, and many people travel to Borkum for its climate and spas.

 Sometimes, we’d walk out to the sandbanks.
 Here, we’d observe the seals that live just off the island, but we’d always have to be careful to go back in time.
 When the tide comes in, the sandbanks get cut off from the beach and eventually disappear.